hailesgarry/truematch/python-service/README.md

 Performance notes:

 - On cache miss, the API first checks a materialized `read_messages_latest` document containing the latest window for the group.
 This keeps first loads fast without hitting large message collections.
-- Kafka events update this read model in near real-time on each write.
-If Kafka is down, the API transparently falls back to indexed queries.
+- Redis pub/sub events update this read model in near real-time on each write.
+If pub/sub is down, the API transparently falls back to indexed queries.

 - POST /messages/{groupId}
   Body example: